RISE Sleep Tracker

 Reviewed by

-• The RISE app can tell you how sleep deprived you are, how long it will take to catch up on sleep, and how exactly you can do that.
+• The RISE app can tell you how long it will take to recover from sleep debt, and how exactly you can do that.
+80% of RISE users start to feel the benefits of making up for lost sleep within five days.

 In a perfect world, we’d all get enough sleep each night.
 But it’s all too common to miss out on sleep and become sleep deprived.